f4exb/serialDV/Readme.md

 SerialDV
 ========

+**Warning**

+Since kernel 4.4.52 the default for FTDI devices (that is in the ftdi_sio kernel module) is not to set it as low latency.
+This results in the ThumbDV dongle not working anymore because its response is too slow to sustain the normal AMBE packets flow.
+The solution is to force low latency by changing the variable for your device (ex: /dev/ttyUSB0) as follows:

+`echo 1 | sudo tee /sys/bus/usb-serial/devices/ttyUSB0/latency_timer`

 **SerialDV** is inspired from the [OpenDV project](https://github.com/dl5di/OpenDV.git) but retains only the minimal interface to encode and decode audio with AMBE3000 based devices in packet mode over a serial link.

 For details on the packet interface of AMBE3000 chip download the documentation on [DVSI website](http://www.dvsinc.com/products/a3000.htm)